pengjc/jekyll-test/_posts/2016-09-21-new-post-to-prose-branch.md

 ---
 date: '2016-09-21 15:26 -0700'
 published: false
-title: New post to prose branch
+title: Master branch post!!!
 ---
-## A New Post to the prose branch
+## I should appear in the master branch!

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.